-“We are still investigating, and it’s going to be several days until we’re exactly sure what happened,” Embry-Riddle Spokesman James Roddy said.
+“We are still investigating, and it’s going to be several days until we’re exactly sure what happened,” Embry-Riddle Spokesman James Roddey said.
 Many questions remain unanswered, including whether the Federal Aviation Administration will be investigating the mishap, and where the plane was.
-Roddy said he “assumed” it was grounded.
+Roddey said he “assumed” it was grounded.

 The plane is a Diamond DA42, which seats four, has a top speed of around 220 mph and a range of about 1,000 miles.

 A resident of the C Section called 911 to report hearing a loud crash outside, and seeing what looked like a plane door sitting in the road near 16 College Court.
 The plane was flying overhead.
 At 5:23 p.m., Embry-Riddle called local authorities to alert them that one of their planes had lost a door, and that the plane had landed safely.
 The Flagler County Sheriff’s Office turned the door over to university officials at Airport Director Roy Sieger’s request at 5:45 p.m.

 “Witnesses,” a sheriff’s report found, “stated that they didn’t see it fall but heard the crash and went outside to see it sitting in the middle of the street.
 The falling door did not strike anything or anybody, other than the street, and it didn’t cause any damage to anything as a result.”

 Embry-Riddle, Roddey said, conducts some 250 training flights a day.